ritza-co/simple-pinterest/draft.md

 A good place to start would be to customise this project.
 Feel free to play around with the fonts and styling to make it your own.

-Some ideas for add-ons to this project would be to add the ability of filtering for more than one tag at a time, or to be able to add a custom description to each card.
+Following that, some ideas for add-ons to this project would be the ability of addding a custom description to each card, or filtering for more than one tag at a time.

+To add a cutom description block would be similar to how we built the search bar with the `searchResult` output in the sense that you'll need to create an input field and an empty container that will store the output.
+Next, get the value from the input, and display it in the container.
+If you want to store the data, you'll need to follow a similar method as we did when adding a new card, except that you'll be adding a new entry to a card instead of adding an entire card object.